Go to All Blogs | Recommended Bird Field Guides Blogs | African Birding Tours | All our birding tours

 Birds of Ghana and Birds of Senegal and The Gambia (Borrow and Demey).
 For Ghana and Senegambia, these two books are much less awkward to use than the above, which covers too wide an area.
 As they cover fewer species than above, it means the plates are less cramped with more information for each species and detailed distribution maps.

 Birds of East Africa (Stevenson and Fanshawe).
 The above is by far the best book for birding Tanzania, Kenya, Uganda, Rwanda, and Burundi.
-The illustrations are good, and considering the guide covers nearly 1400 species, there is an impressive amount of species information with distribution maps opposite the plates.
+The illustrations are good, and considering the guide covers over 1400 species, there is an impressive amount of species information with distribution maps opposite the plates.

 We can also endorse the long-awaited app (e-guide) version, which has all the bird calls.

 Birds of the Horn of Africa (Redman, Stevenson, and Fanshawe).This is by far the best book for birding Ethiopia, Eritrea, Djibouti, and Somalia and the mysterious Socotra Island (which is politically part of Yemen but with an interesting Arabian Peninsula/African faunal character).
 A very similar style to the abovementioned book but with more detailed distribution maps, with a less cramped feel.

 Roberts Bird Guide (Chittenden, Davies and Weiersbye).
 This guide along with the Sasol guide (above) are the two best guides currently on the market, covering the countries of Namibia, Botswana, Zimbabwe, the southern half of Mozambique (south of the Zambezi River), South Africa, Lesotho, and Swaziland.
 The annotated plates are excellent and depict most species in a variety of ages, sexes and breeding plumages.
 Photographs have been used to further aid identification or to show interesting behaviour.
 For tough-to-identify groups entire spreads have been devoted to their identification.
 The updated distribution maps are based on current atlas data.